nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/use-of-mvel-in-automation-chains.md

 The Functions object is providing a set of useful functions.
 This object is named _Fn_ and provide the following functions:

-*   `Fn.getNextId(String key)` : gets a unique value for the given key.
+*   `Fn.getNextId(String key)`: gets a unique value for the given key.
 Each time this function is called using the same key a different string will be returned.

-*   `Fn.getVocabularyLabel(String vocabularyName, String key)` : gets a value from the named vocabulary that is associated with the given key.
+*   `Fn.getVocabularyLabel(String vocabularyName, String key)`: gets a value from the named vocabulary that is associated with the given key.

-*   `Fn.getPrincipal(String userName)` : gets a Nuxeo principal object for the given username string.
+*   `Fn.getPrincipal(String userName)`: gets a Nuxeo principal object for the given username string.

-*   `Fn.getEmail(String userName)` : gets the e-mail of the given username.
+*   `Fn.getEmail(String userName)`: gets the e-mail of the given username.

-*   `Fn.getEmails(List<String> userNames)` : gets a list of e-mails for the given user name list.
+*   `Fn.getEmails(List<String> userNames)`: gets a list of e-mails for the given user name list.

-*   `Fn.getPrincipalEmails(List<NuxeoPrincipal> principals)` : the same as above but the input object is a list of Nuxeo principals.
+*   `Fn.getPrincipalEmails(List<NuxeoPrincipal> principals)`: the same as above but the input object is a list of Nuxeo principals.
-*   `Fn.concatenateIntoList(List<T> list, Object... values)`&nbsp;: adds the values to the list.
+*   `Fn.concatenateIntoList(List<T> list, Object... values)`: adds the values to the list.
 If a value is itself an array or a collection, each of its members are added to the list.
 The list is returned.
-*   `Fn.concatenateValuesAsNewList(Object... values)`&nbsp;: like&nbsp;`concatenateIntoList` but using a newly-created list.
+*   `Fn.concatenateValuesAsNewList(Object... values)`: like `concatenateIntoList` but using a newly-created list.
 *   `Fn.htmlEscape(String string)` : gets an escaped version of the string suitable for HTML inclusion.
 *   `Fn.nxqlEscape(String string)` : gets an escaped version of the string suitable for NXQL inclusion inside single quotes (since Nuxeo 7.10).